 Philippine Airlines orders nine Airbus A350s

-Philippine Airlines has signed a Memorandum of Understanding (MoU) with Airbus for the purchase of nine A350-1000s.
+Philippine Airlines has finalized an order with Airbus for the purchase of nine A350-1000s.
 These planes are expected to be delivered starting in 2025, so that’s only a couple of years down the road.